 - Or an equivalent combination of advanced education and related experience

-- conducting results analyses
+- Conduct results analyses

-- writing final reports
+- Draft final reports

-- strategizing impacts on NY4P advocacy
+- Strategize impacts on NY4P advocacy

 - Support the Director of Research & Policy in producing public events and convenings, such as the Open Space Dialogues panel series.

-– Monitor parks-related issues in New York City and farther afield.
+- Monitor open space-related issues in New York City and farther afield.
 Evaluate potential effects on open spaces, and advise the senior staff in formulating NY4P’s positions.
 Develop strategies to advocate for improvements.
 Attend public hearings, prepare and deliver testimony, and coordinate release of relevant information to the public.
 Represent NY4P at meetings, and act as a liaison to public officials’ offices.
 These issues include:

 - local zoning and planning actions